PHOTOS: Indonesia At A Crossroads

 Jones notes there is now "a much greater attention to Islamic practices that Indonesian Muslims didn't necessarily adhere to in the late 1970s and early '80s."
 But, she says, "people confuse a tendency toward greater piety with evidence of radicalism."

-'They love the bling'
+"They love the bling"

 Brightly colored hijabs line the walls of Si.Se.Sa., an upscale fashion boutique in Jakarta.
 It's named for the three sisters who own the shop — Siriz, Senaz and Sansa, all in their 30s.
-They specialize in modest "syar'i" or "sharia-compliant" fashion, and say they follow in the footsteps of their mother, also a designer.
+They specialize in modest syar'i or "Shariah compliant" fashion and say they follow in the footsteps of their mother, also a designer.

 Swarovski crystals are featured in many of the store's designs.